zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/add-data/add-data.md

 ## Introduction

-This tutorial shows you how to add data to a mobile application by importing the data from a file.
+This lab shows you how to add data to a mobile application by importing the data from a file.

 ### Estimated Lab Time: 5 minutes